 Generally speaking, for those that are sick then they should most definitely wear a mask.
 But for those that are within major cities, there is no great need to wear masks.

 As of seven days ago in Australia, there are now 8 cases of coronavirus infection.
 This number is incredibly low when considering the vast population of Australia.

-That being said, when research was being initially conducted on the coronavirus it was stated that it was more infectious than SARS.
-When SARS was becoming more contagious it took a total of 8 months to develop whereas coronavirus has taken 9 weeks.
+That being said, when research was being initially conducted on the coronavirus, it was stated that it was more infectious than SARS.
+When SARS was becoming more contagious, it took a total of 8 months to develop, whereas the coronavirus has taken 9 weeks.

-However, chief medical officer, Brendan Murphy, has stated that there is “no community transmission” of the virus as of yet.
+However, the chief medical officer, Brendan Murphy, has stated that there is “no community transmission” of the virus as of yet.
 As such, whilst there is a general fear that the coronavirus is spreading quickly, the actual cases of the virus are still small.
-That being said we understand that this is a stressful period and there are effective ways of reducing human to human contact of the coronavirus.
+That being said, we understand that this is a stressful period, and there are effective ways of reducing human to human contact of the coronavirus.

 What is the best prevention against the Coronavirus?